 Scope of Authority and Functions

 General Liability and Medical Malpractice.
-Risk Management self administers the County’s liability claim program and directs the defense of claims and lawsuits.
-Risk Management staff evaluate claims for acceptance, rejection or settlement.
-Risk Management works closely with County Counsel and the Excess Insurance Carrier.
-Risk Management staff evaluate claims for settlement and make recommendations to the CAO or the Board of Supervisors for settlement.
+Risk Management self-administers the County’s liability claim program and directs the defense of claims and lawsuits.
+The Risk Management staff evaluate claims for acceptance, rejection or settlement, work closely with County Counsel and the Excess Insurance Carrier and makes recommendations to the CAO or the Board of Supervisors for settlement.

 Workers’ Compensation.
 The County is self-insured for its Workers’ Compensation Insurance Program.
-The Risk Management Team oversees the third party claim administrator to ensure County employees receive the best possible service.
-The Risk Management Team works closely with County Departments to reduce injuries and their impact in terms of loss productivity.
-Risk Management staff reviews and make recommendations regarding settlement of Workers’ Compensation claims to the CAO or the Board of Supervisors.
+It oversees the third party claim administrator to ensure County employees receive the best possible service and works closely with County Departments to reduce injuries and their impact.
+Its staff reviews and makes recommendations regarding settlement of Workers’ Compensation claims to the CAO or the Board of Supervisors.

 Disability Management Program.
-The Risk Management Division self administers the County’s Disability Management Program.
-The Disability Management Specialist and the Disability Management Coordinator are members of the Risk Team.
-The DMS staff acts as liaisons to County agencies in regard to lengthy leaves, complex accommodation and retirement filings.
+Risk Management self-administers the County’s Disability Management Program.
+The Disability Management Specialists act as liaisons to County agencies in regard to extended disability absences, complex accommodation and disability retirement.

 Insurance Program.
 The Risk Manager oversees the County’s insurance programs.
 The County is a member of (CSAC-EIA) California State Association of Counties, a joint power association.
-The County’s main insurance programs are the General Liability, Workers’ Compensation, Medical Malpractice, Property, Crime Bond, Aviation and Marine programs.
+The County’s main insurance programs are General Liability, Workers’ Compensation, Medical Malpractice, Property, Crime Policy, Aviation and Marine.